 \subsection{Dual Manipulator Setup}

-For our experiments, we use two Rethink Robotics' Sawyer manipulators as shown in Fig.~\ref{fig:apparatus}.
-One arm has an elongated gripper designed for folding, while the other arm has a spring compliant roller for creasing and an Intel Realsense D435 camera for vision feedback.
+For our experiments, we use two Rethink Robotics' Sawyer manipulators, as shown in Fig.~\ref{fig:apparatus}.
+One arm has an elongated gripper designed for folding, while the other arm has a spring-compliant roller for creasing and an Intel Realsense D435 camera for visual feedback.
 The elongated gripper has rubber attached to the insides of the fingers for tight gripping.